 R. v Sunak (Vishel) EWCA Crim 1184; Court of Appeal (Criminal Division)

 R. v Dobson (Walter George) 10 WLUK 316; Court of Appeal (Criminal Division)

 R. v Fearon (Brendan) 5 WLUK 106; Court of Appeal (Criminal Division)

 R. v Scunthorpe Justices Ex p.
 M 2 WLUK 513; (1998) 162 J.P.
 635; Times, March 10, 1998; Divisional Court

 Chris has appeared for clients in numerous successful appeals to the Court of Appeal Criminal Division and has acted for and advised clients in Judicial Review and Case Stated applications.
 (See examples of reported cases he has been involved in.)

 Chris is accredited as an advocacy trainer by The Inns of Court College of Advocacy and has lectured on the Bar Professional Training Course to trainee barristers in the fields of Criminal Litigation, Evidence and Sentencing, Advanced Criminal Litigation, Professional Ethics and Advocacy.
 He is a co-author of the Criminal Litigation, Evidence and Sentencing Manual for BPP University Law School.

-For advice on your own case simply get in touch here or use the contact details below.
-You can also find links directly below to assist with information on fees, help with your case and FAQs about instructing a barrister direct.
 Defence-Barrister.co.uk was created to provide clear and helpful information for those facing going to the criminal courts.
 Find more information here on how this website can help you.